Initial Reports for LLCs and Corporations

 3. Initial Reports

-States That Require an Initial Report
+States that require an Initial Report include:

 • Alaska

-• California (Statement of Information)
+• California (referred to as a Statement of Information)

 • Connecticut (Corporations only)